olafgleba/paul/README.md

 * [The grunt devs](http://gruntjs.com)
 * [Founder of Sass](http://sass-lang.org)

+## Comparable projects

+[FireShell](https://github.com/toddmotto/fireshell) is a project by Todd Motto with fairly similar approach.

 ## License stuff

 I throw it with a MIT License.
-So tweak it, trash it, rewrite it, make it better - do whatsover you like to do with it ;-).
+So tweak it, rewrite it, enhance it - do whatever you like to do with it ;-).
 It's just my personal approach i like to share...